 Japan loves a good pedestrian street.
-From small towns to major centers, you’ll find pedestrian-only streets lined with shops, arcades, and restaurants.
+From small towns to major centres, you’ll find pedestrian-only streets lined with shops, arcades, and restaurants.
 Osaka’s Shinsaibashi Shopping Arcade is one of the finest, with its bright lights and iconic billboards.
 Most famous of these billboards is the Glico Man Sign, a simple ad depicting a runner celebrating a win.
 The real win is the fact that this sign has lit up the area for over 70 years.
 Tourists and locals flock to this walkway to flash a peace sign and snap a picture in front of this famous image.

 Eat a Pancake on a Stick

 Osaka is also known for its incredible street food.
-Most notorious is hashimaki, which is really okonomiyaki on a stick.
-This savory pancake is full of Japanese ingredients such as dried seaweed, dried bonito flakes, pork belly, and tempura bits, or tenkasu.
+The most notorious is hashimaki, which is really okonomiyaki on a stick.
+This savoury pancake is full of Japanese ingredients such as dried seaweed, dried bonito flakes, pork belly, and tempura bits, or tenkasu.
 Street vendors roll it up on a pair of chopsticks so you can enjoy it on the go.
 Interested in recreating this local dish for yourself?
 Check out Eat Osaka, a fun culinary school that teaches its guests the secrets behind Osaka’s street food.

 Outsiders might not think that Japan and whisky go together.
-As it turns out, Japan loves the brown stuff so much that it’s the world’s third largest producer and fourth largest consumer of whisky.
+As it turns out, Japan loves the brown stuff so much that it’s the world’s third-largest producer and fourth-largest consumer of whisky.
 It should come as no surprise that there are plenty of great distilleries and bars where you can sample local whisky for yourself.